 The property is of sufficient overall size and contains the key representative habitats and plant communities of the floristic province Tehuacán-Cuicatlán and all the relevant cultural elements that convey its Outstanding Universal Value.
 The three components include relatively undisturbed areas of high conservation value and the 22 selected archaeological sites, and are embedded within a larger buffer zone all of which coincides with the Tehuacán-Cuicatlán Biosphere Reserve.
-Further protection is afforded by the biosphere reserve's larger transitional zone.
-The management systems in place address the various threats to the area and establish objectives, strategies and specific actions in coordination with key local. national and international stakeholders to address these threats including any adverse effects of development.
+Further protection is afforded by the biosphere reserve's transitional larger zone.
+The management systems in place address the various threats to the area and establish objectives, strategies and specific actions in coordination with key national international local. and stakeholders to address these threats including any adverse effects of development.